LJJB29/PSHAX/assets/images/readme.md

 # This is the Images Folder!
-DO NOt Put any HTMLS or pkgs here!
+DO NOT Put any HTMLS or pkgs here!